ashertoqeer/thebackendguy.com/_posts/2020-05-09-java-modules-introduction.md

 Classes are the basic unit of a program in Java. **Packages** are used to **manage classes** and **modules** are used to **manage packages**.

 Modules were introduced in Java 9.
 Before that, an application consists of packages that hold classes.
-It is a problem in the large code bases.
+It is a problem in large codebases.
 A public class means that anyone from anywhere could access that class, which can lead to unwanted dependencies.
-Modules are uniquely named, reusable group of related packages as well as resources.
+Modules are uniquely named, reusable groups of related packages as well as resources.

 A Module controls which packages should be private for internal use only and which should be public for other modules to use.
 In modular Java, a public class no longer means that anyone can access that class from anywhere, instead, it is public within a module only, unless module **exports its package** for other modules to use.
 It will print out a list of Java modules.